JourneyPure’s Codeine Addiction Treatment In Florida

 Many of these withdrawal symptoms are the opposite of codeine side effects.
 For example, codeine can cause drowsiness while withdrawal causes insomnia.
 These are signs that your brain is scrambling to figure out how to cope with the severe changes detox brings.

 Depending on your situation and the severity of your symptoms, you may require medical intervention to protect your vital systems and ease the discomfort.
 For severe opioid addiction detox, professionals may administer replacement medications to let your system down more slowly.
-The doctor supervising your detox at 12 Keys Rehab will discuss these options with you.
+The doctor supervising your detox at our facility will discuss these options with you.

 In time, your brain will get used to the lack of codeine and will return to normal functioning.
 This is when the withdrawal symptoms will subside.
 Withdrawal from codeine can take anywhere from a couple of days to a couple of weeks.